Research Program Overview

 Cognitive and Behavioral Processes in Anxiety Disorders

-My work on OCD and other anxiety disorders examines the cognitive and behavioral factors that are involved in the development and maintenance of OCD and other anxiety (and related) disorders.
-I am also interested in the factors that lead to the development of maladaptive beliefs which underlie anxiety problems.
-For example, what role do early experiences, family factors, and religious beliefs play (if any) in the development of these problems?
+Our lab’s work on OCD and other anxiety disorders examines the cognitive and behavioral factors that are involved in the development and maintenance of OCD and other anxiety (and related) disorders.
+We are also interested in the factors that lead to the development of maladaptive beliefs which underlie anxiety problems.
+For example, what role do early experiences, family factors, and other factors (such as religious beliefs) play in the development of these problems?
 Understanding these phenomena may help in better understanding the causes of anxiety disorders, identifying factors that make one vulnerable to developing these conditions, and in developing better treatments.
-Recently I have studied these processes in postpartum OCD and in health-related anxiety.
+Recently we have studied these processes in postpartum OCD, scrupulosity, and in health-related anxiety.

 Assessment, Treatment, and Prevention of Anxiety Disorders